llvm/llvm-zorg/premerge/premerge-advisor.md

 be a script that runs, utilizing the `generate_test_report` library to extract failure information, and then uploads the information to the web server.
-Information on how the premerge jobs will query the server and display results about flaky/already broken tests is in
-[the section below](#informing-the-user).
+Information on how the premerge jobs will query the server and display results about flaky/already broken tests is in [the section below](#informing-the-user).
 We plan on having both the premerge and [postcommit jobs](post-submit-testing.md) upload failure information to the web server.
 This enables the web server to know about failures that are not the result of mid-air collisions before postcommit testing has been completed.
 Postcommit testing can take upwards of 30 minutes, during which the premerge advisor would not be able to advise that these failures are due to a broken `main`.
 Data from both postcommit and premerge testing will be associated with a commit SHA for the base commit in main.
 Premerge testing data will additionally have a PR associated with it to enable disambiguating between failures occurring in `main` at a specific commit and failures only occurring in a PR.
+All failure information will be stored in the database.
+When testing for a PR is completed and there are failures, premerge will then be able to query the advisor to explain any outstanding failures.
+The advisor will compare the logs from the premerge run to the database and return its results, namely whether or not any of the failures exist at `HEAD` or are known flakes.

 We plan on implementing the web server in python with the `flask` library.
 All contributors to the premerge infrastructure are already familiar with Python,